-Normal Flow
+13.16.6 Normal Flow

-The following normal flow is described based on a figure in High Level Illustration (XX.X.9).
+The following normal flow is described in figure 13-27.

 Configuration of privacy preference by data provider

 When a user starts to subscribe a service of application service provider, the user checks the privacy policy of service.
 The privacy policy explains what kinds of data will be accessed to provide the service.
 If the user permits the application service provider to access the collected data by M2M management platform, the user becomes the data provider.